Leicester Tigers 17-18 Montpellier: Johan Goosen's stunning team try clinches Challenge Cup title

 Paillaugue hit both posts from the relatively straightforward conversion, leaving the Montpellier lead just a single point.

-A penalty against Montpellier for sealing off at a ruck saw Leicester back into the 22 - having turned down a potential shot at goal - but the Tigers move fell flat when Ford rushed a drop-goal effort, and sent it wide.
+A penalty against Montpellier for sealing off at a ruck saw Leicester back into the 22 - having turned down a potential shot at goal - but the Tigers move fell flat when Ford rushed a drop-goal effort, sending it wide.

 Into the final 10 minutes, Montpellier replacement Handre Pollard had the chance to stretch the lead to four points, but he shanked his penalty effort from halfway.